karlpawlowicz/express-api-starter/README.md

 npm run test:watch
 ```

 Runs [Jest](https://jestjs.io/) in watch mode.
 You will see the test results in the console.
-[Jest](https://jestjs.io/) will re-run the tests if you make edits.
+[Jest](https://jestjs.io/) will rerun the tests if you make edits.

 ## 💫 Deploy